chefgs/cloud_init_sample/README.md

 ## 6. Possible alternatives of Chef
 - The instance desired state configuration could also be possible with Chef "kind-of" alternative technologies like Puppet or Ansible etc.
-- So with the same `install.txt` script as a base, it can be modified to alternative Infra as code tool installation and execution.
+- So with the same Cloud-init script structure as a base, it can be modified to alternative Infra as code tool installation and execution.
+- One such possibility is depicted in this repo with Chef and Ansible cloud-init scripts

 ## 7. Output details
 #### Hostname set in OS and agent.conf